gilsonator/Windows-fonts-installer/README.md

 * Checks if script is run in an elevated mode.

 If running in elevated mode, installs fonts found for all users.

+---
+I created this to outline my skills as part of my ongoing job search.